 In his piece, Legend called out Trump for suppressing voter rights and talked about important protests in history, such as those in Birmingham and Selma, Alabama in the 1960s and ‘70s, respectively.
 He ended by saying that the movement started conversations that are “necessary for progress.”

-On Sunday, as the discussions began to escalate, singer and producer Pharrell Williams joined Wonder in taking the conversation to the stage.
-He spoke up while performing at a UVA charity show in Charlottesville (the site of the violent protests surrounding a statue of Robert E. Lee last month).
+As the discussions began to escalate, singer and producer Pharrell Williams joined Wonder in taking the conversation to the stage.
+He spoke up while performing at a UVA charity show in Charlottesville (the site of the violent protests surrounding a statue of Robert E. Lee in August 2017.

 Williams said, “I’m in Virginia right now, I’m home,” acknowledging the state he grew up in.
 “Can’t nobody tell me what to do if I want to get on my knees right now.”
 He segued his uplifting speech into his hit song, “Happy.”

 This Oscar-nominated director is one of the first you would expect to hear from on this subject.
 Despite admitting that she doesn’t watch football, Ava DuVernay’s work as a whole is some of the most important in entertainment when it comes to addressing racial disparity and injustice.

 Among numerous retweets this weekend (all while appearing at Urban World Film Festival), DuVernay had one especially awesome tweet.
 After Trump called anyone who knelt a “son of a b****,” Kaepernick’s mother replied on her own account, which DuVernay gleefully RT’d.

 He may be known as one of the dreamy doctors on Grey’s Anatomy, but when he’s not playing Jackson Avery, Jesse Williams is using his clout to make a difference.
 The self-described “abolitionist” not only uses social media to share his opinions, but takes things one step further, appearing on national TV.